deven-org/boiler/README.md

 The 'Getting Started' section also explains the logic behind our token names and enable you to find and change the right tokens when rebranding B01LER or when you want to extend or change some functionality of a component.

 ## :framed_picture: Icons Set

-After you setup the project, you can start working on your desired icons.
+After you setup the project, you can start implementing your desired icons.
 B01LER comes with a set of predefined icons in the variety of sizes: small, extra small, extra extra small, medium (default), large, extra large.
 All the default icons can be seen in our [Storybook](https://b01ler.onrender.com/?path=/docs/foundation-icons--docs).

 ### Structure
 In the project you will find 2 folders containing icons.
 One of them represents an input folder and the other one - output after compiling.